 Large-volume scintillation detectors have the potential for fast, high-resolution, 3D dose measurement of complex radiotherapy fields.
 Scintillators convert the energy from x-rays and proton beams into visible light, which can then be recorded with a camera and converted into radiation dose.
 By recording the scintillation light in a large detector from multiple angles, we can reconstruct the 3D shape of the dose distribution.

-We are currently developing LET-dependence and optical artifact correction techniques, 3D reconstruction algorithms, and quality assurance procedures for scanned proton beams.
+We have developed LET-dependence and optical artifact correction techniques, 3D reconstruction algorithms and are working on quality assurance procedures for scanned proton beams.
 Our long-term goal is to reduce radiation treatment errors and improve dose verification accuracy by developing a new fast, reusable 3D detector for patient treatment verification.

 The projection image of a proton beam using our liquid scintillator detector.
 Characteristics of the proton beam, such as the Bragg peak, can be measured quantitatively.